skit-ai/mrcp-load-balancer/README.md

 # opensips-mrcp

-An MRCP server load balancer using OpenSIPS.
+An MRCP server load balancer using OpenSIPS 2.4.7 (LTS).

 ## How to run?